 Ads for a competition to win a wedding encouraged the finalists to “Tell your friends, tell your relatives, tell everyone you can!
 The more votes you get, the better your chance of winning”.
 The Promoter retrospectively introduced restrictions to the voting tactics that finalists could use, and as such was held to have administered the promotion unfairly (The Halifax Courier Ltd, 18 September 2013).

 Although promoters may not change the T&Cs of a promotion once it has started, the ASA will take into account additional security measures a promoter has put in place in order to combat abuse during the course of a promotion.
-A promoter which disqualified the winner of a promotion for breaching voting terms and conditions used a third party to manage and monitor voting activity and could demonstrate that the disqualified participant had breached the terms of entry (Hubert Burda Media UK t/a Wedding and Wedding Flowers, 02 December 2015).
+A promoter which disqualified the winner of a promotion for breaching voting terms and conditions used a third party to manage and monitor voting activity and could demonstrate that the disqualified participant had breached the terms of entry (Hubert Burda Media UK, 02 December 2015).
 In contrast, the ASA has ruled that using cookie-based tracking to register votes for a competition was not sufficiently robust to ensure that people only voted once during the course of the promotion because a member of the public could register more than one vote by disabling or clearing the cookies on their computer (Co-operative Group Ltd, 7 March 2012).